 I won’t go into detail here, except to say a key element is regular communication and engagement with your agents, including making sure that your education agents have easy access to relevant and up-to-date marketing material.

 To put it another way, best practice education management involves an institution implementing systems and processes that enable its agents to succeed.

 If you are a university, college or school looking for a better way to manage your education agent, AgentBee can help.

-Check out our affordable, end-to-end agent management solution.
+Check out our end-to-end agent management solution.
 There is zero/$0 upfront investment required.
 You’ll only pay when it works.